Potato-Onion Burger Buns

 Potato Onion Burger Buns

+Here are three ways to make the dough – by hand, in a food processor or a bread machine.
+The later is great to streamline prep of yeast doughs for bread, pizza and more.
 This makes 8 beefy burger buns.
-If you want less bread, stretch it to make 9 but shorten the bake time a bit.
-To avoid dry bread, measure your flour accurately.
-I measure flour by lightly spooning it into a measuring cup and sweeping off the top with a straight edge.
+For smaller buns, stretch to 9 and shorten the bake time a bit.
+To avoid dry bread, measure your flour by stirring, then lightly spooning it into a measuring cup and sweeping off the top with a straight edge.

 1 tablespoon instant minced onion